Bobbo117/GarageController/README.md

 -   Ultrasonic vehicle presence detector
 ## Actuators
 -   Kasa smart plug for garage motor
--   Lillygo TT-GO Sim7000G Cellular module with wifi is central garage controller
+-   Garage Controller connects to garage remote to open or close garage door
 -   Optional Raspberry pi 3B+ with Home Assistant for dashboard and added control
 ## Software features
 -   Arduino C++, adapted from **Ambient** and **AmbientHUB**  software in the current group of repositories